Mental & Social Health Services

 |Race/Ethnicity||Number of Grads|

-Mental Health Services appeals to people across the globe.
-About 0.9% of those with this major are international students.
+Americans aren’t the only ones with an interest in Mental Health Services.
+About 0.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia